Art opens window on sex work for New Yorkers

 Globally, nations are divided.

-Many countries outlaw it, some including Canada and Sweden punish the clients, while others - such as Germany and New Zealand - have legalised or decriminalised it entirely.
+Many countries outlaw it, some including Canada and Sweden punish the clients, while others - such as Germany and New Zealand - have legalized or decriminalized it entirely.

 Women make up eight in 10 of the world’s estimated 40 million or more sex workers, according to research by the French Scelles Foundation, an anti-exploitation group.

-Advocates for decriminalising the work, or legalising it with regulations such as pay and health standards, say the age-old and universal occupation isn’t going anywhere.
+Advocates for decriminalizing the work, or legalizing it with regulations such as pay and health standards, say the age-old and universal occupation isn’t going anywhere.

 But many sex workers are feared to be trafficking victims, according to campaigners known as abolitionists who support a ban on prostitution.

-Of the estimated 24.9 million people believed to be victims of forced labour, some 4.8 million are locked in forced sexual exploitation, according to the United Nations.
+Of the estimated 24.9 million people believed to be victims of forced labor, some 4.8 million are locked in forced sexual exploitation, according to the United Nations.

 Japanese-born Midori created a floor-to-ceiling rope installation woven with tools of the sex-work trade.

-Comics drawn by Jacqueline Frances, a New York stripper and comedian, portray strip clubs with a wicked sense of humour.
+Comics drawn by Jacqueline Frances, a New York stripper and comedian, portray strip clubs with a wicked sense of humor.

 “What I really want to do is celebrate the people who do this work,” said the artist, who goes by Jacq the Stripper.